omeka/omeka-s-enduser/StyleGuide.md

 ## Formatting

+- Omeka S is written *with* a space between the Omeka and the S.
 - Names of buttons in *italics*
 - Names of options in *italics*
 - Describe icons based on their tooltip, ex. edit (pencil icon), delete (trash can icon), details (ellipses icon).
 This way the text is useful for people using screen readers as well as those who are not.